bitpoke/stack/docs/install-stack-on-gke.md

     --wait
 ```

+## Install the Presslabs Stack

-[02-install-presslabs-stack.sh](https://github.com/presslabs/stack/blob/master/demo/02-install-presslabs-stack.sh) is actually going to install the Stack, via `helm`.
+The [02-install-presslabs-stack.sh](https://github.com/presslabs/stack/blob/master/demo/02-install-presslabs-stack.sh) bash script is actually going to install the Stack, via `helm`.
+We'll take all the commands from this script one by one.

-First, we'll need a `presslabs-stack` namespace
+First, we'll need a `presslabs-stack` namespace:

 ``` shell
 kubectl create ns presslabs-stack
 ```

-For that namespace, we'll need to disable validation, in order to allow cert-manager to do its job
+For that namespace, we'll need to disable validation, in order to allow cert-manager to do its job:

 ``` shell
 kubectl label namespace presslabs-stack certmanager.k8s.io/disable-validation=true
 ```

-Next, add presslabs's chart repository and update helm sources
+Next, add presslabs's chart repository and update helm sources:

 ``` shell
 helm repo add presslabs https://presslabs.github.io/charts helm repo update
 ```

-In the end, you can just install `presslabs/stack` chart with some presets values from [gke.yaml](https://github.com/presslabs/stack/blob/master/presets/gke.yaml).
+In the end, you can just install `presslabs/stack` chart with some preset values from [gke.yaml](https://github.com/presslabs/stack/blob/master/presets/gke.yaml).

 ``` shell
 helm upgrade -i stack presslabs/stack --namespace presslabs-stack \
     -f "https://raw.githubusercontent.com/presslabs/stack/master/presets/gke.yaml"
 ```

-Those presets will request basic resources for each component: `256Mi` RAM and `100m` CPU.
+Those preset values will request basic resources for each component: `256Mi` RAM and `100m` CPU.

 That's pretty much it!
 You have Stack up and running on your cluster!